nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic4.rst

         });
     }

-An active game is a game without the ``winner`` field set.
+If you remember from the last exercise an active game is a game without the ``winner`` field set.
 This method locates all the games that the player closing the socket is currently in and sets them to a ``draw`` state.
-We then signal all active players that we have a disconnect event enabling them to recover from a game in progress.
+It then messages all active players that we have experienced a disconnect event enabling them to recover from a game in progress.

 Before we jump to the frontend let's make sure we wire up the new handler.
 Open the ``app.js`` file and add.